-Why Is Smart Building Technology Necessary?
+What Makes Smart Building Technology Essential?

-The Most Efficient Use of Energy PossibleData-accessing Building Management Systems (BMS) have been developed to optimise the performance of Heating, Ventilation and Air Conditioning (HVAC), fire safety and other life safety systems.
-Smart sensors and meters make these systems operable and easily accessible.
+Maximising Energy EfficiencyBuilding Management Systems (BMS) that access data have been developed to improve the optimal functioning of Heating, Ventilation and Air Conditioning (HVAC), and other life safety systems like fire safety.
+Smart sensors and meters make these processes easily accessible.

-IoTThe integration of Internet of Things (IoT) devices into buildings enables maintenance staff to monitor essential aspects such as air quality and resource utilisation rates, both of which are crucial for the health and safety of building occupants as well as the building’s long-term sustainability.
+Internet of Things (IoT)The integration of IoT devices into buildings allows maintenance staff to monitor essential aspects, such as air quality and utilisation rates of resources.
+This is critical for the health and safety of building occupiers, as well as the long-term sustainability of the building.

 The ability of a facility manager to monitor real-time performance and make decisions based on accurate information can improve through the use of analytics-driven Artificial Intelligence.
 For instance, data found in test dashboards record the current use of an area, the ratio of oxygen to carbon dioxide in the air, infectious disease threats, and other information pertaining to the environment.